Ewell Hall: History

 J. A. C. Chandler, the President of William & Mary, proposed the construction of Phi Beta Kappa Memorial Hall in 1919 and the college's Board of Visitors approved the plan in 1923.
 Phi Beta Kappa is the United States' oldest honor society and was founded at William & Mary in 1776.
 The building was part of new construction on the college's campus spurred by William & Mary becoming coeducational in 1918.

 W. A. R. Goodwin, a professor at the college and the Episcopalian rector of the nearby Bruton Parish Church, had envisioned a restoration program in Williamsburg to promote a homogenous interpretation of American history since at least 1905.
 In February 1924, Goodwin met philanthropist John D. Rockefeller Jr. (who had been a member of PBK at Brown University) at a banquet for Phi Beta Kappa in New York City.
 Goodwin asked Rockefeller to sponsor the construction of Phi Beta Kappa Memorial Hall but Rockefeller turned Goodwin down.

 The cornerstone of Phi Beta Kappa Memorial Hall was laid on June 3, 1925, during a ceremony which featured a Masonic rite.
 Rockefeller attended the building's dedication on November 27, 1926, after which Goodwin took Rockefeller on a driving and walking tour of the town.
 Partially convinced by Goodwin's plan, Rockefeller agreed to fund sketches by the architects of Perry, Shaw & Hepburn of possible restoration work.
 Rockefeller would wire Goodwin the money to purchase the Ludwell–Paradise House, the first Rockefeller-funded property purchase for the Colonial Williamsburg project, in December 1926.
 Archaeologists with the Colonial Williamsburg Foundation discovered foundations for an unfinished Wren Building expansion in 1950.
 Thomas Jefferson had proposed the expansion in 1772.

+The building featured a large auditorium, which intended as a host events featuring public speaking, like convocations and graduations.
+However, the then-new faculty member and founder of the William & Mary Theatre Althea Hunt began to utilize the space for theater.
+The first public production by her Play Production class was Lewis Beach's The Goose Hangs High.
+This first performance drew a large audience, who warmly received it despite the auditorium's inadequacies.